floatinghotpot/coding-to-monetization/README.md

 Real story 3:
 I have been working in a company that develops insurance software some years ago.
 The company had developed fairly well, and the management tried to IPO.
 However, they have not been able to take off and IPO yet, because the business model was too close to the outsourcing model, rather than the product model or platform model.
 Two of my former colleagues left this company and set up a start-up, developing a short video APP on a mobile phone, and successfully becoming a short video community platform.
 A few days ago, after three years of hard work, they were acquired for $1 billion US dollars.
 Yes, their name is Musical.ly, you can find it in the top list of app stores.

-You can find other similar stories, about making good money from mobile apps or games.
+You can find other similar success stories, about making good money from mobile apps or games.
 You may heard, or just google the internet.

 In this book, what we want to explore, is to make full use of limited time and resource, focus on a very narrow area of requirement, to develop a very unique mobile app or small game, publish to global app store, acquire users, and make money.